 To be on the Electoral Roll you

 must be 16 or over;

 need to either live in the parish or have worshipped regularly at St Paul’s for at least 6 months.

 The Electoral Roll is revised every year before the APCM.
 It is available to view on request.

-For any queries or for application forms throughout the year please contact the Electoral Roll Officer, Judith Ellis, directly or via the Church Office.
+For any queries or for application forms throughout the year please contact the Electoral Roll Officer, Jo Cassidy, directly or via the Church Office.